tpoisot/ms_spegen_cooc/ms.md

 # Figures

-**Figure 1.** Cartoon depiction of the expected relationships between connectance and other metrics.
+**Figure 1.** Expected relationships between connectance and other metrics.

 **Figure 2.** Values of average specificity, nestedness, connectance, and modularity for networks with more (orange) or less (purple) strategy diversity than expected by chance.
 The results within a type of interaction are all highly consistent.
-For this analysis *only*, networks that were as functionally diverse as expected (as determined by the Null Models) were removed, since their diversity of strategies can be explained solely by either their connectance or degree distribution.
-Types of interactions are given in the x axis, with networks separated as a function of whether they have more (orange) or less (purple) strategy diversity than expected by chance (under the assumptions of the second, more restrictive null model).
+For this analysis *only*, networks that were as functionally diverse as expected (as determined by the Null Models) were removed, since their strategy diversity can be explained solely by either their connectance or degree distribution.
+Types of interaction are given on the x axis, with networks separated as a function of whether they have more (orange) or less (purple) strategy diversity than expected by chance (under the assumptions of the second, more restrictive null model).

 **Figure 3.** Scatterplot of strategy diversity versus other network metrics.
-Regardless of the interaction type, diversity of strategies responds in a similar way to other network metrics.
+Regardless of the interaction type, strategy diversity responds in a similar way to other network metrics.
 Points are colored as in Figure
 2. Triangles are host-parasite systems, squares are plants-herbivores, and circles are plants-pollinators.
-Empty triangles are the host-parasite networks that have as many strategy diversity as expected.
+Empty triangles are host-parasite networks that have as many strategy diversity as expected.

 \clearpage